lorossi/bauhaus-time/README.md

 Try it as much as you want, it's free!
 If you like any of the generated image, just press on the button to save it.
 Forever!

 Also, if you are interested, be sure to check my [Instagram profile](https://www.instagram.com/lorossi97) where I post a lot of things that I do.

+**DISCLAIMER** *I am not a designer, an art student, an artist, or one that has studied anything related to this topic.
+Please don't be offended by my project.
+Of course it's not really Bauhaus and I would never claim to be like Kandisky or Mondrian, just to name a few.
+But I had fun doing this.
+Feel free to leave a comment on my Instagram post or here on GitHub tho!*

 ## Try it here [lorenzoros.si/bauhaus-time](https://lorenzoros.si/bauhaus-time/)